OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 **layers.csv**

 The `layers.csv` file is the registry and directory that manages all data required for you assessment.
-All relevant input information is prepared as individual data layers and then registered in this file.
-The Toolbox uses `layers.csv` to access the proper input information and display information on the WebApp.
+All relevant input information is prepared as individual data layers and then registered in this file. `layers.csv` is vital to organizing all the data to calculate scores and for visualizations

 `layers.csv` is easiest to view in spreadsheet software (i.e. Microsoft Excel).
 When you open it, you will see that each row of information represents an individual input layer that has been prepared for the Toolbox.
 The first columns contain information that will be updated by your team as you [incorporate modified or new layers](http://ohi-science.org/manual/#register-data-layers-in-layers.csv): *targets, layer, name, description, fld_value, units, filename*.; all other columns are generated later by the Toolbox as it confirms data formatting and content and alerts you of any formatting inconsistencies.

 * **targets** indicates which goal or dimension uses the layer.
 Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes (see the table just below).
 Pressures, resilience, and spatial layers indicated separately.
 * **layer** is the identifying name of the input layer that will be used in R scripts like `functions.R` and *.csv* files like `pressures_matrix.csv` and `resilience_matrix.csv`.
-This is also displayed on the WebApp under the drop-down menu when the variable type is ‘input layer’.
-* **name** is a longer title of the input layer; this is displayed on the WebApp under the drop-down menu when the variable type is ‘input layer’.
+* **name** is a longer title of the input layer.
 * **description** is further description of the input layer, including the source of the original data.
-This is also displayed on the WebApp under the drop-down menu when the variable type is ‘input layer’.
 * **fld_value** the values' units in the input layer.
 The information in this column must match the column header in the input layer.
 * **units** the values' units in the input layer.
-This differs from *fld_value* above as the *units* column is displayed on the WebApp and can have more descriptive naming.
+This differs from *fld_value* above as the *units* column and has more descriptive naming.
 * **filename** is the input layer itself.
-This file has input information for each region within the study area, and is located in the `assessmentYEAR/layers` folder.
+This file has input information for each region within the study area, and is located in the `regionYEAR/layers` folder.

 <span style="font-size:0.8em">